Cost/Schedule Integration and Compliance

 The intent of DECM process is to allow earned value data to be more objectively assessed and to create an environment where data is more consistent and accurate.
 Since these metrics emphasize trend analysis, as well as monthly reviews, it puts the focus on those areas that tend to have repeated issues, rather than a single period ‘blip.’

-The DECM version 4.0 consists of 142 separate data checks (tests).
-Of these, IPM enables the automation of 74 of the checks even though the DECM documentation states that only 67 are expected to be automated.
-As IPM contains integrated cost/schedule data as well as supplemental EV documentation like the work authorizations, are we able to automate even more of these metrics.
+The DECM version 6.0 consists of 142 separate data checks (tests).
+Of these, IPM has the option to automate 74 of them, far above the expectation given with the official DECM documentation.
+This is possible because IPM contains the integrated cost/schedule data as well as many supplemental EV artifacts, like work authorizations.

 The DECM module allows the user to provide updates to manual checks, review results of automated checks, and provide notes for all metrics.
 All metrics can be viewed based on the period of the selected data instance, as well as a trend of up to 6 months of historical data.
 A DECM ‘scorecard’ report is easily exported into Excel and is formatted for easy review.